Oldfield mouse: Behavior

+The mouse is primarily nocturnal.Oldfield mice construct elaborate burrow systems with entrance tunnels, nest chambers, and escape routes.

 Diet

 P. polionotus is omnivorous and the principal diet is seasonal seeds of wild grasses and forbs, but blackberries, acorns, and wild peas may be consumed.

 Shelter

 These mice dig holes in earth to create homes.
 Spiders, snakes, and other animals may move into a burrow.

 Reproduction

 Survival

 Birds and mammals prey upon the oldfield mouse.
 Various types of parasites can effect oldfield mice, with nematodes being the main ones.
 One mouse survived in captivity for 5.5 years.

 Conservation

 In 2010, the beach mouse was in the least concern category on the IUCN Red List.
-For the beach mouse's subspecies, one is extinct, one was listed critically endangered, four endangered and two near threatened.
+For the beach mouse's subspecies, out of sixteen known, one is extinct, one was listed critically endangered, four endangered and two near threatened.

+Under the Endangered Species Act of 1973, the following beach mice are protected as endangered or threatened subspecies: